samuel-rufi/maml/README.md

 ```js
 http://localhost:4567/load/YOUR_ADDRESS
 ```
-if the stream is password protected:
+If the stream is password protected:
 ```js
 http://localhost:4567/load/YOUR_ADDRESS/PASSWORD
 ```
-read a stream (message per message):
+Read a stream (message per message):
 ```js
 http://localhost:4567/read
 ```